-The Selmer lab uses integrated structural biology in two different areas, protein synthesis coupled to antibiotic resistance and evolution of protein structure and function.
+The Selmer lab uses integrated structural biology to reach atom-to-organism understanding in two different areas, protein synthesis coupled to antibiotic resistance and evolution of protein structure and function.
 Below you find examples of our past and present research.

 Ribosome biogenesis & antibiotic resistance